Trench WarfareThe feds want to define “waters of the United States” scientifically. Farmers are freaked out.

-Slate Voice: “Who Is Middle Class?”Listen to Joshua Keating read his most popular post from the month of June.
+Slate Voice: “Does This Make Me Sound Insecure?”Listen to Katy Waldman read her most popular article from the month of July.

 Why Is So Much Honey Clover Honey?Honeybees pollinate almonds and fruit trees, but we don’t have much almond honey.

 The Science of TruthinessConservative beliefs make a lot more sense when you’re not paying attention.